Atharva98/Document-Manager/README.md

 1. Download the repo and unzip it.
 2. Open a terminal under this repo.
+3. Run 'npm -i' command to install the node modules
+4. Run 'ng serve'
-3. Enter the command 'npm start'.
+5. Enter the command 'npm start'.
-4. The application will run on localhost:3000 on your machine!
+6. The application will run on localhost:3000 on your machine!